José Lind: Off-field problems

-Lind's personal life continued to spiral out of control.
+Lind's personal life remained troubled after his MLB career ended.
 Police were called to the home of his ex-wife, Lizza Lind, in July 1996, when he visited in violation of a restraining order and the situation escalated to physical violence, which was witnessed by his daughters.
 They arrested him for possession of cocaine, and he pleaded guilty to that charge in February of the next year.

 On November 21, 1997, highway police in Tampa, Florida stopped Lind for leaving the scene of an accident.
-They discovered that he was visibly intoxicated, and that he had been driving while naked from the waist down.
+They discovered that he was visibly intoxicated and that he had been driving while naked from the waist down.
 A search of his car revealed seven cans of beer and one gram of cocaine.
 Lind ended up spending a year in jail.

 Managing career

-Lind underwent rehabilitation to compensate for his addiction, and after his release from prison he signed with the Bridgeport Bluefish as a player/coach.
+Lind underwent rehabilitation for his addiction, and after his release from prison he signed with the Bridgeport Bluefish as a player-coach.
 When manager Duffy Dyer left to take a position with the New York Mets in February 2003, Lind was promoted to fill the vacant position.

-He managed the team to two second places finishes in three seasons before a 55-85 record in 2005 resulted in his dismissal.
-He went 200-192 as manager.
-He was replaced as manager of the Bridgeport Bluefish by former MLB journeyman Dave LaPoint.
+He managed the team to two second places finishes in three seasons before a 55–85 record in 2005 resulted in his dismissal.
+He went 200–192 as manager.
+He was replaced as manager of Bridgeport by former MLB pitcher Dave LaPoint.